|Nutrition Facts (per serving)|

 - 1/2 teaspoon salt

-- 1 large egg, 2 egg whites, or equivalent egg substitute, lightly beaten
+- 1 large egg, or 2 egg whites; or equivalent egg substitute, lightly beaten

-- Bake for about 15 minutes, until nicely browned.
-Serve these fries with ketchup, salsa, or a spicy sriracha mayonnaise mixture.
+Bake for about 15 minutes, until nicely browned.